Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 All timing inspection is done with a timing light.
-It is a strobe light and it “senses” the spark and flashes a light.
+It is a strobe light, and it “senses” the spark and flashes a light.
 You may direct this flash onto the flywheel.
 The flywheel has 3 marks.
 The first one to show up is the “F” mark for high rpm.
 The next one is the “S” mark for idle speed.
 The third is “OT” and is for adjusting the valves.

-Ideally, you will see one “S” mark at idle and at midrange see one “F” mark and no more.
-Often you will see two marks with some distance between them at idle and two marks at full advance (about midrange) of about the same distance.
+Ideally, you will see one “S” mark at idle, and at mid-range, see one “F” mark and no more.
+Often you will see two marks with some distance between them at idle and two marks at full advance (about mid-range) of about the same distance.
 The error, or distance between marks, is more important at full advance than at idle.
 The final indicator is the “F” mark.
 If it is good and the “S” is a bit out, forget about it.
 It is one of those things in life.

 Boring facts about the “what and why” of the ignition timing wear

 A worn advance unit cam lobe, or lobes, can add to the timing error.
-That can be easily seen with close inspection of the cam surface.
+That can be easily seen with a close inspection of the cam surface.
 Replace it.
 Try a “known” good unit and see if anything changes.
 Sometimes the advance mechanism can be slightly sloppy on the magneto rotor snout.
 It can get tightened down in slightly different places to change the timing error.
-The locating pin up inside of the advance mechanism cam can damage the rotor when it has been installed incorrectly and tightened down.
-After this happens many times the rotor tip is sloppy too.
-One can see this by turning the advance towards advance or retard, while tightening the 6 mm bolt.
+The locating pin inside the advance mechanism cam can damage the rotor when it has been installed incorrectly and tightened down.
+After this happens many times, the rotor tip is sloppy too.
+One can see this by turning the advance unit towards advance or retard while tightening the 6 mm bolt.
 Then check the timing.
 Change the advance by tightening it in a different position.
 Check the timing again.

 I won’t go through the magneto timing procedure here.
-That is another big discussion, with some self appointed “experts” having different opinions.
+That is another big discussion, with some self-appointed “experts” having different opinions.
 I think that Vech has it written up very well.
 Don’t follow the factory info, as it is wrong.

 Now we come up with the obvious question, “How do we know which cylinder is advanced?”
-It doesn’t really matter to us.
+It doesn’t matter to us.
 It can be measured, but it isn’t important.
-If you wanted to measure the points gap closely, you would find that one lobe of the advance opened them more and than the other.
+If you wanted to measure the points gap closely, you would find that one lobe of the advance opened them more than the other.
 This translates to opening the points earlier.
 The fact that they open at different times is the whole problem.

-After a hit or two, start the engine and check with the timing light.
-Did the marks change or not.
+After a hit or two, start the engine and check it with the timing light.
+Did the marks change or not?
 Caution; you could have moved the rotor just enough from one side to the same amount of error on the other side.
-You moved twice too far and the marks will make you think that nothing moved at all.
+You moved twice too far, and the marks will make you think that nothing moved at all.
 This isn’t likely, but it could happen.
 Probably nothing happened because you were very cautious and didn’t hit it hard enough to do anything.
 I don’t blame you.
 Try again and check again with the light.